laulopezreal/guessme/README.md

 ## 🎮 How to Play

-The game has two modes you can switch between at any time:
+The game has two modes (configured before starting the game):

 ### Classic Mode (Clues)